 Official website: StadtPark

-Stadpark was built on the grounds of the former Water Glacis (wide open area around central city, used for defense purposes to increase visibility) which was absorbed by the Ringstraße area build up.
+Stadtpark was built on the grounds of the former Water Glacis (the wide-open area around the central city, used for defense purposes to increase visibility) which was absorbed by the Ringstraße area build-up.

-Initial sketch of the park was done by landscape artist Joseph Selleny and draft plan by the city gardening director Dr. Rudolf Siebeck.
-The park was opened on August 21, 1862, while smaller park called Kindepark (Children park), across the river, was opened year later, in 1863.
+An initial sketch of the park was done by landscape artist Joseph Selleny and a draft plan by the city gardening director Dr. Rudolf Siebeck.
+The park was opened on August 21, 1862, while a smaller park called Kindepark (Children’s Park), across the river, was opened a year later, in 1863.
 Both parks together form Stadtpark.

 Originally, parks were connected by the Karolinenbrücke, built in 1857 from wood, then, since 1918 redesigned as Stadtparkbrücke, and from 1945 recast in iron as Stadtparksteg.
 There are two more bridges to go across: Kleine Ungarbrücke and Stuben Bridge.

 The “drinking hall” (Trinkhalle) was built in 1903 by Friedrich Ohmann and Josef Hackhofer.
 The Kursalon Hübner (now a music hall) was built in 1867 based on a design by Johann Garben, and the ‘weather house’ (Wetterhäuschen) was built in 1913.